rkillickdev/rewind/README.md

 | PUT | /snapshots/:id | Update a snapshot by id | DETAIL |
 | DELETE | /snapshots/:id | Delete a snapshot by id | DETAIL |

+___

 ### **RECOMMENDATION**

 The Snapshot model is linked to the Recommendation model via a 'One To Many relationship' - Many instances of Recommendation can belong to a single instance of Snapshot.
 As was the case with the Snapshot model above, the User model is also linked to the Recommendation model via a 'One To Many' relationship.
 The relationship is automatically established each time a new instance of Recommendation is created.
-Authenticated users are able Create and Retrieve instances of Recommendation and delete them if the user owns the instance.
-There is no need to provide the ability to update an istance of Recommendation, and this is reflected in the specified API Endpoints below.
+Authenticated users are able to Create and Retrieve instances of Recommendation and delete them if the user owns the instance.
+There is no need to provide the ability to update an instance of Recommendation, and this is reflected in the specified API Endpoints below.

 ### **Recommendation API Endpoints**
 ___